sauvc/rulebook/rulebook.md

 ## Qualification

 - AUVs have to pass a qualifying round before they can participate in the main arena.
-- To qualify an AUV has to swim between two underwater markers separated by 10 meters and without surfacing or touching the bottom/wall.
+- To qualify, an AUV has to swim between two underwater markers separated by 10 meters and without surfacing or touching the bottom/wall.
 - The time taken to pass the qualifier round decides the sequence in which the teams will participate in the final round of the competition.
 The team that finished the last in the qualifying round would participate first in the final round.

 ## The Arena

 The challenge will be held in an olympic sized swimming pool.
-There are 4 tasks in the challenge:

-- Navigation
-- Target Acquisition
-- Localization
-- Target Reacquisition

-The first task, Navigation is mandatory and must be completed before attempting any other task.
-The other tasks can be attempted in any order.
-Surfacing at any point signifies end of mission.

 ![arena](img/arena.jpg)
 <div style="text-align:center"> Figure 1.
-Map of the Arena. </div>
+Top view of the Arena. </div>

 ### Starting Zone
 The starting zone is a 140×140cm area marked on the surface of water.
 The teams  **must** start their AUVs from this area.
 The team may only place the AUV at the water surface, it must autonomously submerge **before** leaving the starting zone.

+## Tasks
+There are 4 tasks in the challenge:

+1. Navigation
+1. Target Acquisition
+1. Localization
+1. Target Reacquisition

+The first task, Navigation is mandatory and must be completed before attempting any other task.
+The other tasks can be attempted in any order.
+Surfacing at any point signifies end of mission.

-### Navigation [10 Points]
+### 1. Navigation [10 Points]
 The aim of the this task is to swim through a gate in water.
 The gate is approximately 800 cm away from the starting point.
 The AUV has to swim through the 150 cm high gate.
 The gate will have red and green sides marking port and starboard sides respectively.

 ![flare](img/gate.jpg)